Name change: Informal methods of legal name change

-Assumed name

 The "open and notorious" use of a name is often sufficient to allow one to use an assumed name.
 In some jurisdictions, a trade name distinct from one's legal name can be registered with a county clerk, secretary of state, or other similar government authority.
 Persons who wish to publish materials and not to be associated with them may publish under pseudonyms; such a right is protected under case law pursuant to the United States Constitution.

-Usage method

 A common law name (i.e. one assumed without formality and for a non-fraudulent purpose) is a legal name.
 In most states, a statutory method, while quick and definitive, only supplements the common law method, unless the statute makes itself exclusive.
 A person may sue under a common law name.

 In California the "usage method" (changing the name at will under common law) is sufficient to change the name.
 Not all jurisdictions require that the new name be used exclusively.
 Any fraudulent use or intent, such as changing the name to the same name as another person's name, may invalidate this type of name change.

 Specifically in California, Code of Civil Procedure § 1279.5 and Family Code § 2082 regulate common law and court decreed name changes.
 Code of Civil Procedure § 1279.5 (a) reads, "Except as provided in subdivision (b), (c), (d), or (e), nothing in this title shall be construed to abrogate the common law right of any person to change his or her name."
 Subdivisions b through e preclude one from changing their name by common law if they are in state prison, on probation, on parole, or have been convicted of a serious sex offense.
 If a person is not in any of these categories, then a common law name change is allowed.
 (Family Code § 2082 also contains some of the same wording.)